Push-Draw

 Also known as: push draw, stock draw (tour usage)

 A push-draw is a ball flight that starts to the right of the target line and curves back left through the air.
 It is produced by an in-to-out club path combined with a clubface that is closed relative to that path (creating right-to-left spin) but still open relative to the target line (which is why the ball starts right rather than at the target).
-Unlike many entries in this list, a push-draw is not automatically a fault — many tour players intentionally play a controlled push-draw as their stock shot, using the starting line as a target-line buffer against an over-draw.
+Unlike many entries in this list, a push-draw is not on its own a fault.
+This means many tour players intentionally play a controlled push-draw as their stock shot.
+This uses the starting line as a target-line buffer against an over-draw.

 What separates a "stock" push-draw from a problematic one is degree and repeatability.
 A controlled push-draw starts a modest amount right (often just a few yards) and curves back to the target with a predictable amount of movement.
-An excessive or inconsistent push-draw — where the ball starts well right and the amount of draw varies shot to shot — indicates either too much path (in-to-out beyond what the face can consistently control) or inconsistent face-to-path relationship at impact.
+An excessive or uneven push-draw.
+This means where the ball starts well right and the amount of draw varies shot to shot.
+This means indicates either too much path (in-to-out beyond what the face can reliably control) or uneven face-to-path relationship at impact.

-Golfers working on eliminating a slice often pass through a push-draw phase as an intermediate step, and it is a healthy sign: it means the path has changed from out-to-in to in-to-out.
-The remaining refinement is dialing in how much the face closes relative to the new path so the amount of curve becomes predictable rather than a wide range of outcomes.
+Golfers working on eliminating a slice often pass through a push-draw phase as an intermediate step.
+It is a healthy sign.
+This means it means the path has changed from out-to-in to in-to-out.
+The remaining refinement is dialing in how much the face closes relative to the new path.
+As a result, the amount of curve becomes predictable rather than a wide range of outcomes.

 Example

-A player's draws consistently start about 8 yards right of the flag and curve back to finish just left of it — a repeatable, intentional push-draw used as a stock shot shape.
+A player's draws reliably start about 8 yards right of the flag and curve back to finish just left of it.
+This means a repeatable, intentional push-draw used as a stock shot shape.

 Why it matters

-Recognizing a push-draw as a legitimate, controllable shot shape — rather than something to "fix" — prevents golfers from overcorrecting a working pattern into a neutral, harder-to-repeat swing.
-SwingVantage reports both the starting direction and the amount of curve so a player can see whether their push-draw is consistent (a stock shape) or variable (a miss pattern still being sorted out).
+Recognizing a push-draw as a legitimate, controllable shot shape.
+Instead of something to "fix".
+This means prevents golfers from overcorrecting a working pattern into a neutral, harder-to-repeat swing.
+SwingVantage reports both the starting direction and the amount of curve.
+As a result, a player can see whether their push-draw is consistent (a stock shape) or variable (a miss pattern still being sorted out).

 How it shows up on video

 From down-the-line, the path shows the club approaching from inside the target line through impact.
-From face-on, the clubface at impact is closed relative to the path but can still appear slightly open relative to the target line itself — the combination that starts the ball right of target before it curves back.
+From face-on, the clubface at impact is closed relative to the path but can still appear slightly open relative to the target line itself.
+This means the combination that starts the ball right of target before it curves back.

 Common mistakes

-- Trying to eliminate all rightward starting direction — a modest push start is often the mechanism that makes a draw repeatable; removing it can flip the shot into a pull or an inconsistent straight-ball chase.
+- Trying to eliminate all rightward starting direction.
+This means a modest push start is often the mechanism that makes a draw repeatable.
+Removing it can flip the shot into a pull or an uneven straight-ball chase.

-- Confusing an excessive push-draw (30+ yards of curve, unpredictable start line) with a controlled stock draw — the fix for the former is tightening face-to-path relationship, not abandoning the shot shape.
+- Confusing an excessive push-draw (30+ yards of curve, hard to predict start line) with a controlled stock draw.
+This means the fix for the former is tightening face-to-path relationship, not abandoning the shot shape.

-- Aiming at the target instead of the intended start line — a player who knows they hit a push-draw but keeps aiming directly at the pin will consistently miss right of where they intend.
+- Aiming at the target instead of the intended start line.
+This means a player who knows they hit a push-draw but keeps aiming directly at the pin will reliably miss right of where they intend.

 Related terms